nagyist/tao-user-guide/src/interactions/slider-interaction.md

 This provides access to the actual slider, so that the answer can be set.
 This is done by moving the indicator to the correct value.

 Response properties are set to *Match Correct* only, but modal feedback can be set for this interaction.
-If modal feedback is desired, more details on how to do this can be found in the Modal Feedback section.
+If modal feedback is desired, [more details on how to do this can be found in the Modal Feedback section][i_0019].

 <div class="hidden-video">
 [![Slider Step 5](http://img.youtube.com/vi/xspzaY-yJM8/0.jpg)](http://www.youtube.com/watch?v=xspzaY-yJM8)